Germaine20540/exmple-repo/README.md

-# exmple-repo
+# exmple-reporitory

-This is a simple demo on how to use GitHub
+##This is my second heading
+## This is my third heading

+This is an example of markdown file.